CloudMojos/Third-Year-Second-Semester/sudoku/desc.md

 I started with counting the number of errors in a given board.
 After that, I was able to write code that creates a list of block (will be necessary for the next function) and randomize the values for each of that blocks.
 The next step involves randomly selecting a block, and then randomly flipping two values that is not a given.
+It will be then stored as a proposed state

 ```